 Have you ever wondered, “Can cats eat turkey?”
 The answer is “yes.”
-While you don’t want to serve your cat the crispy skin from a Cajun-fried turkey that’s been heavily seasoned with spices, a few bites of turkey meat provide your fur baby with a protein-packed snack.
-But don’t give your cat more than an ounce of turkey in one sitting, and make sure there aren’t any bones in your fur baby’s snack, as they can present a choking hazard.
+While you don’t want to serve your cat the crispy skin from a Cajun-fried turkey that’s been heavily seasoned with spices, a few bites of meat provide your fur baby with a protein-packed snack.
+But don’t give your cat more than an ounce of turkey in one sitting or you could hurt her digestive tract.

 Antioxidant-rich broccoli is yet another holiday favorite that your cat can safely enjoy.
 Because cats are lactose intolerant, you should serve the broccoli steamed, without butter, and unsalted.
 Broccoli is also high in fiber, making it a great snack for cats who suffer from occasional constipation.
-You’ll want to start off slowly if you’ve never fed your cat broccoli before.
-While it’s generally well-tolerated, broccoli may cause flatulence, stomach cramping, and diarrhea in some cats.
+You’ll want to start off slowly if you’ve never fed your cat this veggie before.
+While it’s generally well tolerated, broccoli may cause flatulence, stomach cramping, and diarrhea in some cats.

 Your cat is in for a treat if an apple pie is a must-have on your Thanksgiving dinner menu.
 Just like us, cats derive nutritional value from the pectin, calcium, and vitamins found in apples.
 Apple peels also boast phytonutrients, which combine with other nutrients to improve their efficacy.
-Slice an apple into tiny bites — no cinnamon and sugar for your kitty — and your cat will be able to enjoy a sweet and tasty snack this Thanksgiving.
+Slice an apple into tiny bites — no cinnamon and sugar for your kitty — and your cat will be able to enjoy a sweet and tasty snack this Thanksgiving (remember, no seeds).

 While bread has no nutritional value for cats, a few morsels of a fully cooked dinner roll won’t cause any harm.
 Please refrain from giving your cat undercooked bread, as uncooked dough releases alcohol and carbon dioxide into the bloodstream.
 Uncooked yeast also causes swelling in the stomach, which can have potentially life-threatening consequences.

-We don’t advise feeding your fur baby a slice of pumpkin pie, but roasted or pureed pumpkin makes excellent snacks for cats.
+We don’t advise feeding your fur baby a slice of pumpkin pie, but roasted or pureed pumpkin make excellent snacks for cats.
 Pumpkin contains lots of fiber, calcium, potassium, vitamins, and water, so it’s nutritionally dense and hydrating.
-Some vets actually recommend pumpkin to help cats with digestive issues, so your fur baby shouldn’t suffer any gastrointestinal upset from this brightly-hued snack.
+Some vets actually recommend pumpkin to help cats with digestive issues, so your fur baby shouldn’t suffer any gastrointestinal upset from this brightly hued snack.